scttfrdmn/lens/PACKAGE_MANAGER_MIGRATION.md

 - Unified documentation and contribution process
 - Better code reuse and maintenance

-Users of aws-jupyter will see no changes - the tool works exactly as before!
+Users of lens-jupyter will see no changes - the tool works exactly as before!